edwardcarrington/markdown_resume/resume.md

 **Bachelor of Arts in Business Administration, Eastern Michigan University** (2000-2005)

-- Learned how to effectively plan, organize, direct and control organizational functions and processes.
 - Gained instruction in management theory, human resource management, accounting and marketing.

 Skills